clojuredocs/guides/articles/language/collections_and_sequences.md

 ## Overview

+Clojure provides a number of powerful abstractions including *collections* and *sequences*.
-Clojure has two powerful abstractions: collections and sequences.
-When working with Clojure, many operations are expressed as a series of operations on collections or sequences.
+When working with Clojure,
+many operations are expressed as a series of operations on collections or sequences.

 Most of Clojure's core library treats collections and sequences the same way, although